 - Freedom Hub Burst: This is a home internet hub that is launching soon.
 It gives you a 4G modem and wireless router.
 Connect up to 10 devices and it will give you 1GB of free 4G internet every month.

 So you have several options of what kind of 4G connection you can get, 2 of them with refundable deposits, and one with a $99 price tag.
-The Overdrive Pro has both 3G/4G connections, and a low price of only $39.99, although that may be for a limited time.
+The Overdrive Pro has both 3G/4G connections, and a low price of only $49.99, although that may be for a limited time.
+Their first LTE hotspot, the MiFi 500 LTE, offers a fast LTE connection, although it costs quite a bit more to start at $149.

 After choosing your device you’ll enter your credit card and shipping information and you’re done.
 The device you choose will be shipped out by FedEx.